- Health Concerns

 Zinc, Iron and Calcium

 Strict vegans who regularly eat whole grains that have not been soaked, fermented, or sprouted stand a higher-than-average risk of developing mineral deficiencies, the most common of which are zinc, iron, and calcium deficiencies.

 Whole grains that are not soaked, fermented, or sprouted have high levels of phytic acid in their bran, which can bind onto these minerals in your small intestine, preventing them from getting absorbed into your bloodstream.

-Based on my personal and professional experiences, I have come to believe that a predominately plant-based diet is a health-promoting diet for the vast majority of people in our world.
-By "predominately plant-based," I mean fresh vegetables, fresh fruits, properly prepared whole grains, legumes, and small amounts of nuts and seeds.
+Based on my personal and professional experiences, I have come to believe that a plant-based diet is a health-promoting diet for the vast majority of people in our world.
+Plant-based means fresh vegetables, fresh fruits, properly prepared whole grains (gluten-free are best), legumes, and small amounts of nuts and seeds.
 Add to such a diet small amounts of clean animal foods, and I think you have a well balanced and nutritionally complete diet for most people.